 Built with American cash which eventually ran out in 1792, this hulking church dominates the city from most angles.
 It’s not quite finished and a little patchy in places, which only adds to its colossal charm.

-The Cádiz Cathedral began life as baroque aspiration, but various delays saw neoclassical elements confuse the structure into an aesthetically pleasing mix of architectural styles.
-Nets drape the ceiling to stop the crumbling bits from hitting the floor.
+The Cádiz Cathedral began life as a baroque aspiration, but various delays saw neoclassical elements confuse the structure into an aesthetically pleasing mix of architectural styles.

 Far from being a distraction, this adds a certain ‘work-in-progress’ charm.

 The various chapels inside the building are stirring works of art.
 The free audio guide is charged correctly.
-Skip it and chart your own course.
+Skip it and just wander around at your leisure.

 The Cádiz Cathedral is best viewed from the seafront where the twin 131-foot bell towers preside over the old walled city.
 The walk up the ramp of the west bell tower (Torre de Poniente) is one of the best things to do in Cádiz.